rwxrob/notes/IRL data hub service.md

 - Big ass real-time database of new data submission events
 - Ingest literally any data submitted with PUT
-- Polling and SSE only (no websockets)
+- Polling and >=1-second interval push and SSE only (no websockets)
 - Customizable forced latency setting
 - Event timestamps required (NOT the time of the HTTP request)
 - Events triggered for subscribing apps
 - Also add regular/polling intervals for common backend services that create data events

+# Implementation

+- Reddis
+- MQTT
 ## Generic data ingestion and consolidation

 The main service required is something that will take any structured data, consolidate it, and allow it to be queried in different ways.